l3ok/questions-with-classifier-ega/README.md

 ### Stage 4: Populate the answer store
 In this stage, populate the answer store by using curl.
 To populate the answer store in Eclipse, see [Populating the answer store in Eclipse](#populating-the-answer-store-in-eclipse)

 The json file used to populate the answer store is generated during the build.
 Run `mvn package` from the `questions-with-classifier-ega` directory to build the project and generate this file.

+*Note:* Make sure you set the environment variable *MANAGE_API_PASSWORD* in Bluemix to a secure password of your choice.
+This will be used later in the curl command to allow modification of the answer store.

 To see the API that populates the answer store, open https://yourAppName.mybluemix.net/api/doc, and see **Manage**.

   1. Ensure that your app is running.
 If it's not running, open your app in Bluemix and click **START**.
   2. From a command prompt, run the following curl command.
 This assumes the command is run from the questions-with-classifier-ega directory.
 If necessary, change the path to the file.

-    `curl -X POST -H "Content-Type: application/json" -d @questions-with-classifier-ega-war/target/classes/answers.json http://yourAppName.mybluemix.net/api/v1/manage/answer`
+    `curl -u apiuser:<password> -X POST -H "Content-Type: application/json" -d @questions-with-classifier-ega-war/target/classes/answers.json http://yourAppName.mybluemix.net/api/v1/manage/answer`

 ### What to do next